 Salmon is one of our favorite meals and we are experts at crafting delicious salmon recipes.
-Knowing how to bake the perfect piece of fish, and when to take it out of the oven is a key element for delicious buttery, restaurant quality salmon.
-This how to guide will show you how to get perfect salmon every time!
+If you’ve ever had salmon come out dry, you’ll love this recipe.
+Knowing how to bake the perfect piece of fish, and when to take it out of the oven is a key element for delicious buttery, flaky, restaurant quality salmon.
+This how to guide will show you how to cook perfect salmon every time, in the oven at 400 degrees, with no guesswork.

+For extra flaky, buttery salmon, pull the salmon before it’s fully cooked.
 By cooking salmon to a temperature of 140 degrees Fahrenheit and letting it come up to 145 degrees farenheit outside of the oven, you’re letting the fish cook completely, without it becoming dry and overdone.
-The buttery, flakey texture is what makes salmon such a rich, but healthy treat.
+The buttery texture is what makes salmon such a rich, but healthy treat.
+The moisture is locked in, without being overcooked.

 - Preheat oven to 400 degrees Fahrenheit.